Timeline of the Saffron Revolution: September 29

 Mizzima news reported that in Mandalay, the NLD divisional organising committee member Win Mya Mya was arrested by police sub-Inspector Tun Lwin Naung at 11 p.m. last night at her home.
 "She seemed to know in advance of her imminent arrest.
 She is prepared and took her clothes with her," her sister Tin Win Yee, told reporters, "I am worried about her.
 This month is the period of Ramadan and she is being treated for her injury sustained in the Depayin incident".

 Citizens in Myitkyina and other townships in northern Myanmar were coerced into joining pro-government rallies designed to manufacture a show of support for a national convention, though most of the speeches were simply condemnations from junta leaders of the uprisings.
 Two people from each household were required to attend.
 "We were warned that we would be punished if we didn't come to the rally.
 So we attended it because we were afraid," said one resident.

+Ngwe Kyar Yan Monastery in Rangoon, where some 200 monks were detained in the early morning two days earlier, is reported to have been looted by soldiers.
+Everything of value is said to have been removed, including forty or more Buddha statues and the head of one of the largest Buddhas which contains valuable jewels.

+The largest demonstration in the country at Kyaukpadaung, Mandalay Division, numbered about 30,000 and was led by around 1,000 monks.
+The demonstrators marched peacefully despite heavy presence by security forces and military troops.

+Some 10,000 farmers in Wra Ma, 30 miles north of Taungup, southern Rakhine State, were reported to have joined hands to protest against the government.
+The demonstrators are said to have been angry at the government's action against monks in Yangon.
+The report states the authorities in Taungup sent a platoon of police to the village soon after they received the information about the demonstration.